MMAAOOHH/TinyEngine/README.md

 # TinyEngine
 2D-engine made with OpenGL, used for tests and general nonsense.
-Based on OpenGL-RPG-Tutorial by davidwadsworth - https://github.com/davidwadsworth/OpenGL-RPG-Tutorial
+Made by following OpenGL-RPG-Tutorial by davidwadsworth - https://github.com/davidwadsworth/OpenGL-RPG-Tutorial